chrisgleissner/spring-batch-rest/README.md

 [AdHocScheduler](https://github.com/chrisgleissner/spring-batch-rest/blob/master/util/src/main/java/com/github/chrisgleissner/springbatchrest/util/adhoc/AdHocScheduler.java)

 Ad-hoc scheduler to register and trigger a job using a Quartz CRON trigger.
-The registration can be performed at run-time rather than Spring wiring time.
+This can be performed at run-time rather than Spring wiring time.
 This allows for simplified set-up of a large number of jobs that only differ slightly: